EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.10 =
+* Fixed issue with multiple image uploads when images are stored in local file system on Easify Server.
 = 4.9 =
 * Added support for multiple product images to be uploaded from Easify to the product WooCommerce gallery (requires you to be running Easify V4.56 or later).